 You never know who got a decision power in the company.

 Be happy, humble, and treat all people as equals.

 Then people will treat you back as special.

 Have a nice day !!

-p dir=”ltr”>PPS: To a certain extent, you can take note of people’s name as soon as you leave the place.
-For me, I started to write the name of people I met and took in picture on my Facebook.
+PPS: To a certain extent, you can take note of people’s names as soon as you leave the place.
+For me, I started to write the name of the people I met and took pictures on my Facebook.

 PPS: On the picture, is my good friend Nico.
 He’s Vietnamese born in France.
-He’s now back here and opened an hostel named Dablend (meaning mix of culture and people ).
+He’s now back here and opened a hostel named Dablend (meaning mix of culture and people ).